Orange River: Rafting and canoeing

 During the temperate months of March and April, given good rains and the sluices of the dams being open, a canoeist (or rafter) can easily travel 30 km per day.
 The lower reaches of the river are most popular, because of the spectacular topography.
 Commercial tours are available, and these expeditions depart from the border town of Vioolsdrif.

 Wildlife

 The Orange River has no large animals.
 It lies outside the range of the Nile crocodile, and although hippopotami were once abundant, they were hunted to extermination in the 19th century.
 The Orange River has a relative paucity of species diversity.
-A 2011 survey of 13,762 fish found only 16 species of fish present.
-Three of these, the common carp, the Mozambique tilapia, and the western mosquitofish are not indigenous.
+Surveys from 1995 to 2001 in the Lower Orange River found 19 different fish species from eight different families.
+The two non-native species recorded in the surveys were Cyprinus carpio and Oreochromis mossambicus, the latter of which had increased rapidly in abundance since the early 1980s.
 Another exotic species, rainbow trout, is found in the river headwaters in Lesotho.

 Seven species are endemic to the Vaal-Orange River system: